autonity/docs.autonity.org/concepts/ofd/index.md

 ::: {.callout-note title="What is BLS signature aggregation?" collapse="false"}
 A BLS Signature is a digital signature using the BLS12-381 elliptic curve.
 An aggregation of signatures created with this curve can be efficiently verified.

-Autonity uses BLS signature aggregation verification to cryptographically verify which consensus committee members  posted a _precommit_ vote and so _actively_ participated in consensus.
+Autonity uses BLS signature aggregation verification to cryptographically verify which consensus committee members  posted a _precommit_ vote and so are _actively_ participated in consensus.
 A large committee size is an Autonity design goal for scalability.
 The BLS curve property of verification efficiency makes it suited use as a signature aggregation algorithm in consensus computation.

 Autonity Go Client uses the BLS12-381 [`blst`](https://github.com/supranational/blst) C library (<https://www.supranational.net/press/introducing-blst>).